cisco-ie/innovation-edge-bot/README.md

 ## Technical Insights
 `innovation-edge-bot` is using Node.js and built with Botkit.
 It uses [Wit.ai](http://wit.ai) for Natural Language Processing and Understanding.

+You can download and import the training data for Wit.ai with the [`WitAiData.zip`](https://github.com/cisco-ie/innovation-edge-bot/blob/master/WitAiData.zip).

 ## Skills
 ### Display Projects